 StoryMaps

-Tracking and mapping wildlife movement is critical to understanding which habitats are a priority to connect and restore.
-Our teams capture data on the ground and map the datasets to visualize and identify these pathways and the barriers we need to open and connect.
+Tracking and mapping wildlife movement is critical to understanding which habitats are a priority for connecting, restoring and rewilding.
+Our teams collect movement data and create maps to visualize pathways and identify barriers and gaps that need to be opened and connected.

-Explore our data-driven StoryMaps below to see what we are learning.
+Explore our data-driven StoryMaps below to see what we are learning, and the insights driving our work.

 Connecting California: An Interactive Map of Wildlife Crossings Across the State